hawkeyesec/scanner-cli/README.md

 Hi!
 I don't have time to support hawkeye moving forward, so I am actively looking for maintainers.
 I you've got an interest in this project and fancy helping out - please reach out to me!

 ## Important Notes (please read)
- - As of version `1.0.0` many of the modules have had their identifiers changed and prefixed for langues added to them, for example `nsp` is now `node-nsp`.
+ - As of version `1.0.0` many of the modules have had their identifiers changed and prefixed for langues added to them, for example `npmaudit` is now `node-npmaudit`.
 This means you will need to udpate your `.hawkeyerc` files, and any commands where you explicitly specify modules eg `hawkeye scan -m thing`.

 ## Modules
 Modules are basically little bits of code that either implement their own logic, or wrap a third party tool and standardise the output.
-They only run if the required criteria are met, for example; the `nsp` module would only run if a `package.json` is detected in the scan target - as a result, you don't need to tell Hawkeye what type of project you are scanning.
+They only run if the required criteria are met, for example; the `npm outdated` module would only run if a `package.json` is detected in the scan target - as a result, you don't need to tell Hawkeye what type of project you are scanning.
 The modules implemented so far are:

 ### Generic Modules:
  - __File Names (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js), taken from [gitrob](https://github.com/michenriksen/gitrob).
 We're looking for things like `id_rsa`, things that end in `pem`, etc.